What Is a Transformer? Its Working Principle, Functional Design Aspects & Safety Precautions

 - Power factor is not considered as a variable in transform operation because power factor of a transformer greatly depends upon its load.

 - Auto-transformers, used in most welding plants are same in design and principle with slight tap connection adjustments.

-- Instrument transformers are also widely used CTs, PTs, CVTs, LVDTs etc. all have same operation principle with different design modification to serve a specified cause.
+- Instrument transformers are also widely used CTs, PTs, CVTs, LVDTs etc. all have the same operation principle with different design modification to serve a specified cause.

-Safety precautions and Protections:
+Safety Precautions and Protections:

 One of the major issues for transformer health is heating.
 Because heating of cellulose paper produces CO2, CO, ozone and compounds of acids, which can further cause damage to oil and results in serious problems partial discharge.